dimitri-dev/MONO_Internship/README.md

 - Composition over inheritance

 ## 002 - WebAPI
-The key points on WebAPI lesson today were to research and implement:
 - the HttpResponseMessage return type
 - different HTTP status codes
 - HTTP protocol (header, body)